HANDSOMKILLER/SILENT-KILLER-MD/README.md

 ### <br>    ❖ DEPLOY_REPLIT ❖

-`✠ IF U HAVE YOUR REPLIT ACCOUNT SO YOU CAN EASY DEPLOY SILENT-SOBX-MD ON REPLIT CLICK BLACK BUTTON [DEPLOY TO REPLIT] AND FIND CONFIG.JSON FILE THEN PASTE YOUR SESSION AND MONGODB KEY THEN RUN CODE AND ENJOY BOT ✠`
+`✠ IF U HAVE YOUR REPLIT ACCOUNT SO YOU CAN EASY DEPLOY SILENT-KILLER-MD ON REPLIT CLICK BLACK BUTTON [DEPLOY TO REPLIT] AND FIND CONFIG.JSON FILE THEN PASTE YOUR SESSION AND MONGODB KEY THEN RUN CODE AND ENJOY BOT ✠`

 <br>